openimis/openimis-be_py/README.md

 At this stage, you may (depends on the database you connect to) need to:
 * apply django migrations, from `openimis-be_py/openIMIS`: `python manage.py migrate`
-* create a superuser for django admin console, from `openimis-be_py/openIMIS`: `python manage.py createsuperuser`
+* create a superuser for django admin console, from `openimis-be_py/openIMIS`: `python manage.py createsuperuser` (will not prompt for a password) and then `python manage.py changepassword
+  <username>`

 ### To edit (modify) an existing openIMIS module (e.g. `openimis-be-claim`)
 * checkout the module's git repo NEXT TO (not within!) `openimis-be_py` directory and create a git branch for your changes